Christine And The Queens covers Bill Withers' 'Ain't No Sunshine'

 Christine And The Queens his paid tribute to the late Bill Withers, covering ‘Ain’t No Sunshine’ on Instagram.

-Withers musician suffered heart complications and died on Monday (March 30), his family confirmed yesterday (April 3).
+Withers suffered heart complications and died on Monday (March 30), his family confirmed yesterday (April 3).
 He was 81 years old.

 -